Rotational susceptibility of a hot and dense hadronic matter: Introduction

 To study this in the hadronic phase, one can use the hadron resonance gas (HRG) model, where hadrons are treated as point-like particles without any interactions among them.
 This simplistic model can explain the lQCD data of the thermodynamic behavior of the matter produced in high-energy collisions at low temperatures.
 However, after $T \simeq 150$ MeV, the hadrons start to melt, and the HRG model estimations deviate from the lQCD data~\cite{Karsch:2003vd}.
-The HRG model is still a very robust model, albeit with its various assumptions, it is widely used in the literature.
+The HRG model is widely used in the literature, albeit with its various assumptions.
 However, a more realistic case is incorporated by including both attractive and repulsive interactions among the hadrons in the so-called van der Waals hadron resonance gas (VDWHRG) model~\cite{Vovchenko:2016rkn}.
-In our previous work~\cite{Pradhan:2023rvf}, we have studied the effect of rotation on the thermodynamic properties of an interacting hadron resonance gas, where we showed how rotation affects the liquid-gas phase transition.
-In this work, we explore the angular momentum fluctuation through the rotational susceptibility in both the ideal and van der Waals hadron resonance gas models.
+In our previous work~\cite{Pradhan:2023rvf}, we have studied the effect of global rotation on the thermodynamic properties of an interacting hadron resonance gas, where we showed how rotation affects the liquid-gas phase transition.
+In this work, we estimate the first, second, and higher-order rotational susceptibilities in both the ideal and van der Waals hadron resonance gas models.
 We examine the effect of both attractive and repulsive interactions in a hadron gas under rotation.
 The higher-order rotational susceptibilities and their ratios are estimated at zero and finite baryon chemical potential.
-We find that these ratios show peculiar characteristics near the phase transition temperature and baryon chemical potential.
-Further, these ratios are found to be sensitive to rotational chemical potential and follow a particular ordering among themselves.
+We find that these ratios show peculiar characteristics near the liquid-gas phase transition temperature and baryon chemical potential, which is encoded in the VDWHRG model and probed via global rotation.
+Further, these ratios are found to be sensitive to rotation and follow a particular ordering among themselves.

 The structure of this article is as follows.
 In section \ref{formulation}, we establish the methodology that we use for the calculation of rotational susceptibilities within the scope of a rotating VDWHRG model.
 In the next section \ref{res}, we discuss the findings, and finally, in section \ref{sum}, we summarise our results and highlight the possibility of future study along these directions.